-Persyst Spike Detection remains unprecedented in accuracy, performing within the range of skilled humans.
+Persyst Spike Detection is still unprecedented in accuracy, performing within the range of skilled humans.

 This was the first time that a spike detection algorithm and human EEG readers performed similarly.